sjmc11/vue-wswg-editor/docs/guide/layouts.md

 - Clicking the header element opens the page settings and automatically switches to the "header" tab
 - Clicking the footer element opens the page settings and automatically switches to the "footer" tab
 - Users can quickly navigate to edit specific sections of the layout without manually finding the right tab

+## Theme-Specific Layouts

+Layouts are scoped to their theme.
+When you use a theme, only layouts from that theme's `layout/` directory are available.
+This allows you to:

+- Create different layout sets for different use cases (e.g., blog layouts vs. marketing layouts)
+- Organize layouts by theme functionality
+- Maintain separate layout libraries for different themes

+To learn more about themes, see the [Themes Guide](/guide/themes).